Two exciting free AR trails for all the family

 Download the Wym Trails app for free from either the App Store or Google Play.

 The walking trails have both child and adult versions that can be used in parallel on your smart device.
 The trail will merge real and virtual worlds, allowing you to view Wymondham as it was in its medieval hay-day through 360 degree virtual reality and 3D imaging.
-There is also an amazing VR experience during the trail at Wymondham Heritage Museum and Wymondham Leisure Centre.
+There is also an amazing VR experience during the trail at Wymondham Leisure Centre.
 See details below.

 Please read the instructions below for a guide to your app experience before starting your journey.

 Start your journey at the Market Place, Wymondham, Norfolk, NR18 0AX.

 The trails have been funded through a £116,000 grant from the European Agricultural Fund for Rural Development.

 Please be aware, the app is not compatible with the following devices: iPhone 5c or older, Samsung S5, Samsung Note 4 or older and Motorola G4.
 This is not a definitive list.